 Parameter Description IP Address The IP address of the Static/Default Route.
 Subnet Mask The corresponding Subnet Mask of the IP address entered into the table.
-Gateway The corresponding Gateway of the IP address entered into the table.
-Metric Represents the metric value of the IP interface entered into the table.
+Gateway The corresponding Gateway of the IP address entered into the table. Норѕ Represents the metric value of the IP interface entered into the table.
 This field may read a number between 1-65535 for an OSPF setting, and 1-16 for a RIP setting.
 Protocol Represents the protocol used for the Routing Table entry of the IP interface.
-This field may read OSPF, RIP, Static or Local.
+This field may read Static or Local.
 Backup State Represents the Backup state that this IP interface is configured for.
 This field may read Primary or Backup.
 Delete Click the if you would like to delete this entry from the Static/Default Route Settings table.

-To enter an IP Interface into the Switch's Static/Default Route Settings window, click the Add button, revealing the following window to configure.
+To enter an IP Interface into the Switch's Static/Default Route Settings window, click the Add button, revealing the following window:

-IP Address 0.0.0
+IP Address 0.0.00

-Subnet Mask 0.0.00
+Subnet Mask 0.0.0.0

-Gateway 0.0.0
+Gateway 0.0.0.0

-Metric(1-65535) [1
+Metric(1-65535) 1

 Backup State Primary 💌

 Apply

-Figure 6- 100.
+Figure 7-8.
 Static/Default Route Settings - Add window

-Parameter Description IP Address Allows the entry of an IP address that will be a static entry into the Switch's Routing Table.
-Subnet Mask Allows the entry of a subnet mask corresponding to the IP address above.
-Gateway IP Allows the entry of an IP address of a gateway for the IP address above.
-Metric (1-65535) Allows the entry of a routing protocol metric representing the number of routers between the Switch and the IP address above.
-Backup State The user may choose between Primary and Backup .
+Parameter Description IP Address <0.0.0.0> Allows the entry of an IP address that will be a static entry into the Switch's Routing Table.
+Subnet Mask <0.0.0.0> Allows the entry of a subnet mask corresponding to the IP address above.
+Gateway IP <0.0.0.0> Allows the entry of an IP address of a gateway for the IP address above.
+Metric (1-65535) < 1 > Allows the entry of a routing protocol metric representing the number of routers between the Switch and the IP address above.
+Backup State <primary></primary> The user may choose between Primary and Backup .
 If the Primary Static/Default Route fails, the Backup Route will support the entry.
-Please take note that the Primary and Backup entries cannot have the same Gateway.
+Please note that the Primary and Backup entries cannot have the same Gateway.

-Route Preference Settings
+Route Preference Setting

 Route Preference is a way for routers to select the best path when there are two or more different routes to the same destination from two different routing protocols.
 The majority of routing protocols are not compatible when used in conjunction with each other.
-This Switch supports and may be configured for many routing protocols, as a stand-alone switch or more importantly, in utilizing the stacking function and Single IP Management of the Switch.
+This Switch supports and may be configured for many routing protocols, as a stand-alone switch or more importantly, in utilizing the stacking function and Single IP Managemant of the Switch.
 Therefore, the ability to exchange route information and select the best path is essential to optimal use of the Switch and its capabilities.